 When something new comes out in the computing market, people tend to always look out for “revolutionary” features – something radically different from what was had or experienced in the past.
-When talking about fundamentals, Microsoft evidently went serious this time around with its latest release, Windows 8.
+When talking about fundamentals, Microsoft evidently went seriously this time around with its latest release, Windows 8.
 The new product contains functionalities and features too compelling and incomparable that people would think that this isn’t a Windows reiteration they’re dealing with anymore, but rather an all-new operating system.
-Here are some of them:
+Here are some of them.

 1. Faster Boot Time